zqchen90/leetcode/first-missing-positive/README.md

 ## Solution

-Traversal A for several rounds.
+Traverse A for several rounds.

 In each round, reduce the positive elements in A by one.
 If in any round, we can't find an element that equals to one, we know the number of round is the first missing positive integer.